-The school follows national guidance published by Public Health England when responding to infection control issues.
+The school follows national guidance published by UK Health Security Agency (formerly Public Health England) and government guidance on living with COVID-19 when responding to infection control issues.

 Sections of this policy are also based on the statutory framework for the Early Years Foundation Stage.